anubhavgoel26/anubhavgoel.github.io/_pages/about.md

 ---
 <img style="float: right; width: 35%; padding: 5px;" src=" {{site.url}}/assets/img/profile.jpg ">

 Hey!
-Hey there!
-I am Anubhav Goel, a final year student in the Department of Electrical Engineering at IIT Bombay.
+I am Anubhav Goel, a final year student in the Department of Electrical Engineering at IIT Bombay pursuing a Dual Degree.
 I am interested in the fields of **Machine Learning** and **Image Processing**.
-I plan to use this website as a medium for sharing my projects.
+I plan to use this website to share my projects and some updates about my life.

 I worked at Ernst & Young during my sophomore year analyzing fiscal development and developing economic reform startegies for various state governments in India.